jcseeley/Mr-Robogers-Neighborhood/README.md

 ## Tests

 - Describe: mrRoboger(num)

+Test: "It should return "0" if input is 0."

+Code:
+const num = 0
+mrRoboger(0)

+Expected Output: "0"

+- Describe: mrRoboger(num)

 Test: "It should return "Won't you be my neighbor?" if string includes '3'"

 Code:
 const num = 3
 mrRoboger(3);

 Expected Output: "Won't you be my neighbor?"

 - Describe: mrRoboger(num)

-Test: "It should return "Boop!" if string includes 2."
+Test: "It should return "Boop!" if string includes '2' and not '3'."

 Code:
 const num = 2
 mrRoboger(2)

 Expected Output "Boop!"

+- Describe mrRoboger(num)

+Test: "It should return "Beep!" if string includes '1' and not '2' or '3'."

+Code:
+const num = 1
+mrRoboger(1)

+Expected output: "Beep!"

+- Describe: mrRoboger(num)

+Test: "It should return '"0", "Beep!", "Boop!", "Won't you be my neighbor?", 4' if input is '4'.

+Code:
+const num = 4
+mrRoboger(4)

+Expected Output: '"0", "Beep!", "Boop!", "Won't you be my neighbor?", 4'

 ## Known Bugs